WeirdOCourses/Patient-Portal-API-RAML/README.md

 ## Getting Started

-To get started with this API, you will need to do the following:
+To get started with this API on Anypoint Platform, you will need to do the following:

-1. Clone this repository.
+1. Import the RAML file into Anypoint Platform.
-2. Install the dependencies by running `npm install`.
+2. Create a new API in Anypoint Platform using the imported RAML file.
-3. Start the server by running `npm start`.
+3. Deploy the API to a runtime environment.

 ## Endpoints